Surface options:

 from the METALizer analysis.

-1. Bietz, S.; Rarey, M. (2016).
-SIENA: Efficient
+1. Bietz, S.; Rarey, M., SIENA: Efficient Compilation of

-2. Meyder A.; Nittinger, E.; Lange, G.; Klein, R.;
+2. Meyder, A.; Nittinger, E.; Lange, G.; Klein, R.; Rarey, M.,

-Estimating Electron Density Support for Individual Atoms and Molecular Fragments
+Estimating Electron Density Support for Individual Atoms and Molecular

 Settings